Things To Do

 18 hole short par 3 course.
 Clubs and golf balls furnished.
 Open daily from 9 a.m. to dark.
 April thru November.
 Located just 3 miles west of Greenfield rotary, right on the Mohawk Trail.

 A clear, cold river cascades through Mohawk Trail State Forest along a rocky streambed.
 One of the most scenic wonderland areas in massachusetts, the state forest offers visitors a taste of real wilderness in a rustic setting.
 Over 6,000 acres of mountain ridges deep gorges and tall old-growth trees support a diversity of plants and animal life.
-56 wooded campsites are available seasonally, and six overnight log cabins are available year-round.
-Discover miles of rivers and streams for excellent trout fishing, a swimming area, and a day-use picnic area.

 The state forest is located along and named for the Mohawk Trail a historic Native American foot path that connected the Connecticut and Hudson River Valleys.
 Sections of this route are open for hiking today as the Mahican-Mohawk Trail.

 The forest is open May through mid October from sunrise until sunset.
-A $5.00 fee per vehicle is charged for parking.

 Camping season is Mid April through Mid October, Cabins are available year round and accommodate 3-5 people.
 Recreational vehicles up to 30 ft. are permitted on designated sites.